Petit (Portuguese footballer): Early years and Boavista

 Petit was born to Portuguese parents in Strasbourg, France, and moved to his parents' motherland at the age of two, settling in the Bom Pastor area of Paranhos in Porto.
-After four years with modest clubs, he first established himself at the Primeira Liga with Gil Vicente F.C. where he was a key player, helping the Barcelos team to their best ever first division finish (fifth, narrowly missing out on qualification to the UEFA Cup).
+After four years with modest clubs, he first established himself at the Primeira Liga with Gil Vicente where he was a key player, helping the Barcelos team to their best-ever first division finish (fifth, narrowly missing out on qualification for the UEFA Cup).

-Petit left for Boavista F.C. after one season, being instrumental in the side's only league conquest and going on to have his first experience in the UEFA Champions League.
+Petit left for Boavista after one season, being instrumental in the side's only league conquest and going on to have his first experience in the UEFA Champions League.
 He made his debut in the latter competition on 11 September 2001, playing the full 90 minutes in a 1–1 group stage away draw against Liverpool.

 Benfica

-In the summer of 2002, Petit moved to S.L.
-Benfica, being an instant first choice.
-In his third year, he scored twice in 29 games as the club ended an 11-year drought and won the national championship.
+In July 2002, Petit moved to Benfica on a five-year deal for €3 million, with Boavista retaining half of his economic rights.
+He became an instant first choice, and in his third year, he scored twice in 29 games as the club ended an 11-year drought and won the national championship.

-After impressive showings in the team's 2005–06 Champions League campaign, which ended at the hands of eventual champions FC Barcelona in the quarter-finals, Manchester United and Olympique Lyonnais were linked with Petit, whom eventually renewed his contract a further two years.
+In June 2005, immediately after winning the league, Petit extended his contract until 2010.
+He scored his only European goals in 2006–07 as the team reached the semi-finals of the UEFA Cup; the goals came in wins at the Estádio da Luz over Austria Wien (Champions League third qualifying round) and Paris Saint-Germain (quarter-final second leg).

 FC Köln

 On 30 July 2008, Petit signed a two-year contract with newly-promoted 1.
-FC Köln from Germany.
-He netted his first goal with his new club on 7 August, against SV Niederauerbach in the first round of the domestic cup.
-On 1 November he scored his first in the Bundesliga, a 90th-minute effort against VfB Stuttgart in a 3–1 victory, ending his debut season with 31 matches out of 34 as the team easily retained their status.
+FC Köln from Germany, with the option of a third; Benfica retained first choice were he to return to his homeland, and would receive €3 million if he chose another Portuguese team.
+He netted his first goal with his new club on 7 August, against SV Niederauerbach in the first round of the DFB-Pokal.
+On 1 November, he scored his first in the Bundesliga, a 90th-minute effort against VfB Stuttgart in a 3–1 victory, ending his debut season with 31 matches out of 34 as the team easily retained their status.

 The 35-year-old Petit missed the entire 2011–12 due to an anterior cruciate ligament injury, and Köln were also relegated.
-In August 2012 he returned to Boavista, with the club now in the third division.
+In August 2012, he returned to Boavista, with the club now in the third division.